codio/knowledge/student-source/students/accessing-codio/paying.rst

 ------------------------------
 To access Codio, you may need to purchase a subscription.
 The payment dialog will appear automatically when you click on your first assignment.

-Some schools provide codes that can be used to pay for a subscription.
+Some schools provide access codes that activate a Codio license.
 If you have a code, click the **Redeem Code** button and enter it.

 .. note::
    Codes are case sensitive.
 Enter the code exactly as provided.